linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 10-year Treasury yield is 4.49%, then the spread would be 140 basis points.

-This spread reflects the additional risks the investor faces by acquiring this

-security that is not issued by the U.S. government, and therefore the spread

-can be called a **risk premium** .
-Thus, we can express the interest rate offered

-- n a non-Treasury security as
+This spread reflects the additional risks the investor faces by acquiring this security that is not issued by the U.S. government, and therefore the spread can be called a **risk premium**.
+Thus, we can express the interest rate offered on a non-Treasury security as

 Base interest rate + Spread,

-- r equivalently,
+or equivalently,

 Base interest rate + Risk premium.